opensearch-project/documentation-website/_dashboards/drag-drop-wizard.md

 ### Try the wizard in OpenSearch playground

-If you'd like to try out the wizard without installing OpenSearch locally, you can do so in the [OpenSearch Dashboards playground](https://playground.opensearch.org/app/home#/).
+If you'd like to try out the wizard without installing OpenSearch locally, you can do so in the [OpenSearch Dashboards playground](https://playground.opensearch.org/app/wizard).
 The feature is enabled in the playground by default.
-To get started, follow the steps below to [create a new visualization](#create-a-new-visualization).

 ### Try the wizard locally